-Attracting the international jet-set and those who want something a bit different, the Mark combines chic timeless decor with whimsy such as an hot-dog cart, florist and petty-cabs.
+Attracting the international jet-set and those who want something a bit different, the Mark combines chic, timeless decor with whimsy, such as a hot-dog cart, florist, and petty-cabs.
 From the invigorating black-and-white marble lobby to the starry cocktail lounge, the Mark Hotel pays homage to its grand past and setting while striving to provide homely touches in its rooms.

 Offering an intriguing mix of high-end luxury and pop culture excess, the SoHo Grand is NYC’s top stay for those looking for the best of both worlds.

 Located in SoHo, one of the most sought after addresses on the island – the SoHo Grand delivers phenomenal views, inviting public spaces, the hip Peacock bar, and two super-inviting penthouses (with outdoor terraces and an outdoor shower!).
 A favorite of creative musicians and designers due to its location near the Red Bull Arena and fashion week events, be sure to play it cool when you inevitably run into someone famous.

 One of the most luxurious hotels in NYC, a stay at the SoHo Grand Hotel, is perfect for just about anyone!

 The coolest of the cool, the Standard High Line is New York City’s current ‘it’ destination.

 With a very modern take on luxury hotel concept, the Standard High Line combines stunning views and an awe-inspiring location with contemporary design and a dining destination.
 All 320 rooms have floor-to-ceiling glass and an iconic view of New York, while the rooftop bar of the Standard High Line is truly one of the best places to view New York.